aws-observability/observability-best-practices/docs/en/guides/containers/oss/eks/self-managed-to-managed-oss.md

 helm install prometheus-node-exporter prometheus-community/prometheus-node-exporter --version 4.37.0
 ```

-Now you have successfully deployed the ADOT Collector to collect metrics from the EKS cluster and send it to the Amazon Managed Service for Prometheus workspace you created.
-To test whether Amazon Managed Service for Prometheus received the metrics, use awscurl.
+Now you have successfully deployed the ADOT Collector to collect metrics from the EKS cluster and send it to the AMP workspace you created.
+To test whether AMP received the metrics, use awscurl.
 This tool enables you to send HTTP requests through the command line with AWS Sigv4 authentication, so you must have AWS credentials set up locally with the correct permissions to query from Amazon Managed Service for Prometheus.
 For instructions on installing awscurl, see [awscurl](https://github.com/okigan/awscurl).

 ```
 awscurl --service="aps" \